kidaa/development-resources/development-roadmap/README.md

 This is intended as a high-level overview of what we should do with Lilypond.
-As opposed to the issue tracker, which lists specific problems/todos, this list should contain only coherent, big and well-defined "projects".
+As opposed to the issue tracker, which lists specific problems/todos, this list should contain only coherent, big (and hopefully well-defined) "projects".
 Any specific research about specific issues doesn't belong here.

 This is in no way a concrete plan of work, we don't know when we'll tackle these